 How to: You can use a sitz bath or your bathtub for this bath.
 Fill them with warm water and mix baking soda or salt.
 Make your child sit in it so that their bottom is immersed in the water (in case you are using a bathtub, instruct the child to lean backward so that the water can reach the whole bottom area).
 You may do it four times a day (7).

-2. Cold compress: Applying an ice pack on the hemorrhoids provides vasoconstriction and might help in relieving the pain, itching, and inflammation due to hemorrhoids (8).
+2. Cold compress: Applying an ice pack on the hemorrhoids provides vasoconstrictioniXThe narrowing of blood vessels, leading to decreased blood flow and increased blood pressure and might help in relieving the pain, itching, and inflammation due to hemorrhoids (8).

 How to: You can soak a washcloth in cold water or apply an ice pack directly on your child’s anal region and leave it for 10 -15 minutes.
 Repeat this two to three times a day.